mvegh/escape/README.md

 # escape
-PyGame test project to implement a simple oldschool platform game.
+PyGame test project to implement a simple platform game.